adrsh-prthpp/AWS-Projects/lecture-notes-automation/README.md

 ## ⚠️ Limitations

 To stay within the AWS Free Tier, I used Amazon Comprehend for summarization.
-While it highlights useful content, it lacks the deeper contextual understanding that an LLM would provide.
+While it highlights useful content, it focuses more on sentiment analysis rather than providing detailed notes for the class.

 If budget weren’t a concern, I would integrate **Amazon Bedrock** with a language model like **Claude** or **ChatGPT** to produce more efficient notes.
 The Lambda function would pass transcript text to the LLM and save its response as the final summary.